Q&A: How do I make or break a habit?

-A: This time of restricted travel and socializing is an ideal time to add or delete 1-2 actions or behaviors that we want to change.
-Creating or breaking a habit requires consistency and repetition, but this isn’t usually easy with our normal hectic lives.
-With this mandated break, we have the benefit of consistency right now—no racing to the airport for a work trip for the next two days, no commute to work, and no random party or gathering we feel obligated to attend.
-To fully capitalize on our newfound consistency, there are a few other things we can do to dramatically increase our chances of successfully forming a new habit or breaking an old one.
+A: This time of restricted travel and socializing is an ideal time to add or delete 1-2 behaviors that we want to change.
+Creating or breaking a habit requires consistency and repetition, but this isn’t usually easy.
+With this mandated break, we have the benefit of consistency right now.
+Without racing to the airport, commuting to work, or feeling obligated to attend an event, it’s easier to set a routine.

-First, focus your attention on a maximum of two specific actions that you could commit to doing on a daily basis for the next 4 weeks.
+First, focus your attention on a maximum of two specific actions that you can commit to daily for the next 4 weeks.
 Before COVID, we needed 3-6 months to solidify an action into a habit because our work life was in constant flux and flow.
-By finally having some consistency in our life, we can significantly shorten the time needed to make or break a habit.
+By embracing more time at home, we can significantly shorten the time needed to make or break a habit.

 Next, ensure you could continue your specific actions into your lifestyle once the travel and work restrictions are lifted.